-Policy EC-3.3: Provide assistance to local businesses operating in White Salmon by helping them understand local zoning and land use requirements, Washington's property tax system, local and state permits, licensing procedures, and inspections.
+Policy EC-3.3: Provide assistance to local businesses operating in White Salmon in the form of helping understand local zoning and land use requirements, Washington's property tax system, local and state permits, licensing procedures, and inspections.

 Policy EC-3.4: Review development regulations, ordinances, and approval processes to identify regulatory and process barriers to expanding existing businesses and to ensure that the City is responsive to the business community.